 A short biography of Alexis Weissenberg

-“Alexis Weissenberg, with his personality and remarkable insight, is one of the key performers of the twentieth century.”
+Alexis Weissenberg, with his personality and remarkable insight, is one of the key performers of the twentieth century.

 Herbert von Karajan

-After having received his first lessons from his mother, he started piano and composition studies at the age of 5 with the leading Bulgarian composer, Pantcho Vladiguerov.
-“He was an intuitive, flexible teacher, rather than a square pedagogue, and gave us, his pupils, an early awareness of temperament as a tool rather than a spice“.
-At Vladiguerov’s, he was to listen to pianists such as Dinu Lipatti perform.
+After receiving his first lessons from his mother, he started piano and composition studies at the age of five with the leading Bulgarian composer, Pancho Vladigerov.
+Weissenberg would later write of his mentor, He was an intuitive, flexible teacher, rather than a square pedagogue, and gave us, his pupils, an early awareness of temperament as a tool rather than a spice (*).
+At Vladigerov’s, he would listen to pianists such as Dinu Lipatti perform.

-He gave his first recital at the age of ten.
-“It was my first physical connection with the stage.
+Weissenberg gave his first recital at the age of ten.
+It was my first physical connection with the stage, he wrote in “A Little Autobiographical Essay“.
 I loved it.
-I played three Bach Inventions, a few pieces from Schumann’s Album for the Young, Beethoven’s Capriccio for the Lost Penny, and an Improvisation by Vladiguerov, and -as an encore- (I was so proud) an Etude of my own in G major, which I transcribed, at the last minute, in E flat major “because it sounded better“.
+I played three Bach Inventions, a few pieces from Schumann’s Album for the Young, Beethoven’s Capriccio for the Lost Penny, and an Improvisation by Vladigerov, and as an encore (I was so proud) an Etude of my own in G major, which I transcribed, at the last minute, in E flat major because´it sounded better’.

 In 1943, two years after Bulgaria allied itself with the Axis Powers, he left the country with his mother.
-In spite of being held for three atrocious months in a detention camp at the border with Turkey, and after a short stay in Istambul, they finally reached Palestine.
+In spite of being held for three atrocious months in a detention camp at the border with Turkey, and after a short stay in Istanbul, they finally reached Palestine.

 In 1947, he won both the Leventritt Competition and the Philadelphia Youth Competition.

-In 1956, he moved to Paris, where for some years he basically stayed away from the major stages, working on his technique and repertoire: “As a young artist, I learned new works very fast and played them much too soon.
+In 1956, he moved to Paris, where for some years he basically stayed away from the major stages, working on his technique and repertoire.
+He wrote this time: As a young artist, I learned new works very fast and played them much too soon.
 In 10 years, I would have reached a point where my whole repertory would have been overplayed and understudied.
-I did not want to end up at the age of 50 still a “promising pianist“.
+I did not want to end up at the age of 50 still a´promising pianist´ (*).

-“Since then I have had the same experiences as my colleagues: many anxieties and rewards of learning the profession; doubts and joys due to the inevitable tension between the instinctive impulse and the technique of the performance; the enormous individual responsibility resulting from technical skill and creative expression; the monotonous life between suitcases and concert halls; but also, and above all, moments of sheer delight when the communication -that magic interaction between audience and artist, between musical director and soloist, between two sensitive souls-, takes place.
+Since then I have had the same experiences as my colleagues: many anxieties and rewards of learning the profession; doubts and joys due to the inevitable tension between the instinctive impulse and the technique of the performance; the enormous individual responsibility resulting from technical skill and creative expression; the monotonous life between suitcases and concert halls; but also, and above all, moments of sheer delight when the communication, that magic interaction between audience and artist, between musical director and soloist, between two sensitive souls, takes place.

 It is a life where the choices one makes reflect the powerful desire to improve, to perfect, to simplify, to revise, relearn and re-state.
-These are my greatest motivations and they are also the main source of my almost infinite hope!”.
+These are my greatest motivations and they are also the main source of my almost infinite hope (*)!

 He loved teaching and gave master classes all around the world.
-In 1993, he created the Alexis Weissenberg’s Piano Master Class in Engelberg, Switzerland, where he taught many of the young pianists of the new generation.
+In 1993, he created the Alexis Weissenberg Piano Master Class in Engelberg, Switzerland, where he taught many of the young pianists of the new generation.